Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Related Works

 \subsection{Benchmark Critiques}

 The acceptance of a paper titled "What Will it Take to Fix Benchmarking in Natural Language Understanding" (\citealp{bowman-dahl-2021-will}) to NAACL 2020 is strongly indicative of widespread benchmark dissent.
-The authors provide criteria that they believe future benchmarks should strive for. \citet{grover-benchmarks} emphasize representative shortcomings of current benchmarks that are a product of illogical assumptions.
-Through a microeconomics lens, \citet{ethayarajh-jurafsky-2020-utility} argue that benchmark leaderboards fail to adequately capture model utility.
+The authors provide criteria that they believe future benchmarks should strive for. \citet{grover-benchmarks} critique the generalizability of benchmarks by calling into question the validity of their constructs.
+Adjacently, through a microeconomics lens, \citet{ethayarajh-jurafsky-2020-utility} argue that benchmark leaderboards fail to adequately capture model utility.
 Despite its shortcomings, benchmarking remains pervasive because it makes model comparison, evaluation of results, and quantification of progress straightforward.